2021 - Adapting to the pandemic and time for strategic growth

 #5 Engaging with and giving back to our community by sharing our history, challenges and stories through theatre.

 Theatre on the Ridge aims to challenge the status quo.
 Productions will communicate stories that enable participants to think, feel and perhaps broaden their existing insights into the world and human nature.
 Heightened social awareness makes for stronger more compassionate communities.

 Theatre on the Ridge is committed to increasing community access to theatre by bringing theatre to alternative venues, taking theatre to the audience (ie. schools, community groups and events) and other such activities to support the creation of meaningful theatre experiences for the whole community.

-Through our Save a Seat program, we will work with area theatre groups to leverage revenues raised through our own programs, patron donations and partner support to make theatre tickets available to individuals, groups and organizations otherwise unable to benefit from attending live performing arts.
+We will work with community partners and sponsors to leverage revenues raised through our own programs, donations and partner support to make theatre tickets available to individuals, groups and organizations otherwise unable to benefit from attending live performing arts.